ceburo/SonarSlackNotifier/README.md

 A new category Slack appears in the left menu:
 ![](documentation/screenshots/administration_slack_category.png?raw=true)

-Under it you can find the CKS Slack Notifier plugin configurations:
+Under it you can find the Slack Notifier plugin configurations:
 ![](documentation/screenshots/administration_cks_slack_notifier_settings.png?raw=true)

 In the above example there is a Project Key to Slack Channel configuration for an example project.